-Alteration of Committee Action: An action formally taken by the Joint Committee may thereafter be altered only by formal action of the Joint Committee.
+Alteration of Committee Action: With the exception of the provisions of Rule 9(b)(ii), an action formally taken by the Joint Committee may thereafter be altered only by formal action of the Joint Committee.

 Reconsideration: Any member of the Joint Committee may move to reopen a budget previously established by the Joint Committee prior to the time an appropriation measure has been finally acted upon by the houses into which it is originally introduced, and any member may likewise move to reopen consideration of an appropriation request for which funding has been denied.
 A two-thirds affirmative roll call vote of the quorum present is necessary to reopen.

 Supplemental Appropriations: Requests for supplemental appropriations shall first require unanimous consent, or a two-thirds affirmative roll call vote of the quorum present, to reopen the current year appropriation for that agency or institution requesting the supplemental appropriation.
 Once reopened for consideration, a simple majority shall be required for approval of the supplemental appropriation, or any other changes to the current year appropriation bill.

 Reconsideration of Defeated Appropriation: In the event an appropriation bill originating in the Joint Committee is defeated in either house, reconsideration by the Joint Committee of an appropriation in replacement thereof shall be by majority vote.